jeremytammik/tbc/a/1930_revit_server.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to invoke the Revit Server base interface](https://forums.autodesk.com/t5/revit-api-forum/how-do-i-invoke-the-revit-server-base-interface/m-p/10700292):

-**Question:** The SDK provides limited information about Revit Server，i want to calling the base interface method like:download...,can you provide an example?
+**Question:** The SDK provides limited information about Revit Server.
+I want to call the base interface methods, like `download`... can you provide an example?

 **Answer:** Maybe some of these can help: